antu3199/CalculatorChallenge/README.md

 Challenge: Write calculator app using as many programming languages as you can.
 - You should be able to use the calculator multiple times
-- For simplicity, don't need to support more than one operation (e.g. (3+2-1)
+- For simplicity, don't need to support more than one operation.
 - Must support addition, subtraction, multiplication
 - For simplicity, the numbers will be only integers
 - Input/Output method can be adjusted according to the platform running the language.